AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation

 This work introduces an approach, dubbed AROID, to efficiently learn online, instance-wise, DA policies for improved robust generalization in AT.
-AROID is the first automated DA method specific for AT.
+AROID is the first automated DA method specifically for AT.
 Extensive experiments show its superiority over both alternative DA methods and contemporary AT methods in terms of accuracy and robustness.
-This confirms the necessity of optimizing DA for improved adversarial robustness.
+AROID has also significantly reduces the cost of policy search making automated data augmentation practical to use for adversarial training, even for large datasets.
+AROID can be also used in an offline mode to further save on computation.
 The learned DA policies are visualized to verify the effectiveness of AROID and understand the preference of AT for DA.

 However, AROID has some limitations as well.
 First, despite being more efficient than IDBH, it still adds extra computational burden to training, unless AROID-T is used.
 This could harm its scalability to larger datasets and model architectures.
 Second, the Diversity objective enforces a minimal chance (set by the lower limit) of applying harmful transformations and/or harmful magnitudes if they are included in the search space.
 This constrains the ability of AROID to explore a wider (less filtered) search space.
 Future works could investigate more efficient AutoML algorithms for learning DA policies for AT, and design new policy learning objectives to reduce the number of hyperparameters and alleviate the side-effect of Diversity.